 Parenting: You really can't go wrong with Parents Magazine.
 They cover all things parenting for all ages and stages.
 You can get your fill on how to raise your kids, budget with kids, dress your kids and do arts and crafts with your kids all in one mag.

 The best part is the price tag.
 You can get a 2-year monthly subscription for $7.99 (That's $0.33 an issue!
 Seriously, why does anyone buy magazines at full price?)

-Money: If you're working towards some money goals, Money Magazine will have everything you need!
+Money: If you're working towards some money goals, Kiplinger’s personal finance magazine will have everything you need!
 You will get tips on pretty much everything from savings, to investing, to budgeting, to retirement.